 Manuscripts must be prepared in the format described below.
-Carefully doing so will improve the likelihood that peer reviewers will rate the manuscript favorably.
+Carefully doing so will improve

-- □ All manuscripts should be composed in a manner consistent with the uniform instructions for authors as published in the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals:" www.icmje.org. - □ The preferred electronic text format for all manuscripts is Microsoft Word. - □ Manuscript Format: The entire manuscript, including title pages, abstract, main text, reference list, and acknowledgments, should be double-spaced in an 8-1/2" x 11" portrait layout format with one-inch (1") page margins and a 12-point font (these instructions are in this format).
-Tables and Figures may be single-spaced. - □ For all new submissions, authors should assure that all "track changes" notations have been removed from the document. - □ All revised manuscripts should be submitted with "track changes" turned on to allow reviewers to evaluate the revisions. - □ All authors and their affiliations should be identified on the title pages and all conflicts of interest must be disclosed at the time of submission (also on the title pages).
-All authors are responsible for the entire content of each submission.
+The preferred electronic text format for an manageripts is interessort word.
+Manuscript Format: The entire manuscript, including title pages, abstract, main text, reference list, and acknowledgments, should be double-spaced in an 8-1/2" x 11" portrait layout format with one-inch (1") page margins and a 12-point font (these instructions are in this format).
+Tables and Figures may be single-spaced.
+For all new submissions , authors should assure that all " track changes " notations have been removed from the document.

+All revised manuscripts should be submitted with "track changes" turned on to a llow reviewers to evaluate the revisions.

-- Authors' names should appear only on the title pages or in references. - □ All reports of original research must have approval or exemption by an appropriate institutional review board (IRB), and this must be explicitly stated in the Methods section of the paper. - □ Manuscripts should be clear, succinct, and well documented.
+All authors and their affiliations should be identified on the title pages and all conflicts of interest must be disclosed at the time of submission (also on the title pages).
+All authors role-of-authors-and-contributors.html.
+Contributors not meeting the ICMJE criteria for authorship may be mentioned within an Acknowledgments section of the manuscript. ☐ Authors' names should appear only on the title pages or in references.
+All reports of original research must have approval or exemption by an appropriate institutional review board (IRB), and this must be explicitly stated in the Methods section of the paper. ☐ Manuscripts should be clear, succinct, and well documented.
 Manuscripts must be wellwritten and correctly use syntax, grammar, spelling, and symbols to assure accurate transmission of information.
-In general, authors should avoid passive construction. - □ Manuscripts should avoid sexual and racial bias and use gender-inclusive language.
+In general, authors should avoid passive construction. ☐ Manuscripts should avoid sexual and racial bias and use gender-inclusive language.
 When describing under-represented racial and ethnic categories, authors should use the same language that research subjects used to define themselves whenever possible.
 We recognize that some studies are limited by the demographic data sources that are available to them.
 The sources and limitations of data describing race, ethnicity, and gender, should be clearly described in the research methods.
 Authors should also explain in the methods section how and why they used the demographic variables in their study.
 Terms such as "persons of color", "non-white persons", and "ethnic minorities" should be avoided, but if they are used, authors should specifically list which groups were included in their definitions of these terms.
 The term under-represented in medicine can be used in papers addressing disparities in the health workforce, but authors should specify which groups were included in the study's definition of this term.

-- □ Abbreviations and acronyms should be kept to a minimum and spelled out on first reference. - □ All drug names should be generic. - HEADINGS: Use all capital letters, centered and underlined, for major section headings.
+Abbreviations and acronyms should be kept to a minimum and spelled out on first reference.
+All drug names should be generic.
+HEADINGS: Use all capital letters, centered and underlined, for major section headings.
 Subheadings are encouraged and should be left-justified and underlined.
+Justify only the left-hand margin.
+Do not hyphenate words at the margin.
+Use one space, not two, following the period at the end of each sentence.
+The manuscript should not include a running header or footer.
+The main text document should include the title page, abstract, and references and all pages should be numbered.